What To Spend On Advertising For A Martial Art School

 There’s no hard and fast rule for what to allot to your marketing budget.
 The 10% figure I give in Small Dojo Big Profits is just a guideline.
 And, I actually had someone from another industry giving me a hard time about that figure at one point.

-My response was that if you don’t set a guideline, you’ll either overspend or underspend.
+My response was this: If you don’t set a guideline, you’ll either overspend or underspend.
 Then again, 10% is a good figure once you’re up and running, but 10% of nothing, or 10% of a few hundred bucks is not enough to get your business off the ground and make it grow.

 Just Make Sure You Spend It On What Works